National Vegetarian Week -Vegetarian Vegan Brighton

 Fine dining Brighton

-Treat yourself to a classy night out and some superb food at one of Brighton’s many fine dining restaurants.
-Award-winning restaurant Terre a Terre has been at the forefront of vegetarian cuisine for over twenty years, whereas Chard cafe and restaurant is fairly new to the Brighton foodie scene but with a brilliantly experimental veggie dishes.
+Treat yourself to a classy night out and some superb food at one of Brighton’s many fine-dining restaurants.
+Award-winning restaurant Terre a Terre has been at the forefront of vegetarian cuisine for over twenty years.
 Lucky Khao is Brighton’s only Northern Thai restaurant with innovative plant-based food all over the menu (and one of the coolest venues in town), while Food For Friends which opened in 1981 is one of the longest running vegetarian restaurants and still turning out fresh, creative food.

 Veggie street food